sliit-foss/gists/script-to-terminate-processes-by-port.md

-# Script to terminate a running task on a port
+# Script to terminate running tasks on a port
 ## Prerequisites
 - `sudo` privileges for executing commands as root